How to integrate Bugsnag MCP with Google ADK

 List Release GroupsTool to list release groups for a project.

-List Saved Searches on ProjectTool to list saved searches for a project.
+List Saved Searches on ProjectLists all saved searches for a Bugsnag project.

 List Supported IntegrationsTool to list all supported integrations.

-List Trends for Project BucketsTool to list trend buckets for a project.
+List Trends for Project BucketsRetrieves time-segmented event counts (trend buckets) for a Bugsnag project.

-Regenerate Project API KeyTool to regenerate a project's api key.
+Regenerate Project API KeyRegenerates a Bugsnag project's notifier API key.

 Show Collaborator Access Details for ProjectTool to show a collaborator's access details for a project.